Ramen96/fileSync/README.md

 - [ ] **DisplayDirectory Component**
   - [ ] Clicking the home button should always display the root node
   - [ ] Implement download button functionality
-  - [ ] Fix delete bug — currently only deletes children of the root node
   - [ ] After deleting a file, reset `selector` state to `false`

 - [ ] **Sidebar Component**